sshaw/copy-as-format/README.md

 ## See Also

 * [git-link](https://github.com/sshaw/git-link)
-* [output-as-format](https://github.com/sshaw/output-as-format) - A command line version of copy-as-format
+* [output-as-format](https://github.com/sshaw/output-as-format) - A command-line version of copy-as-format